knative/docs/docs/eventing/samples/kafka/binding/README.md

 ### Prerequisites

-You must ensure that you meet the
+1. You must ensure that you meet the
 [prerequisites listed in the Apache Kafka overview](../README.md).
+2. This feature is available from Knative Eventing 0.15+

 ### Creating a `KafkaSource` source CRD